An Audacious Conservation Métier

 We launched Wild Safe a new community-based and market-driven conservation project to save nature and support cacao farmers.
 Through agricultural training and capacity building and by providing access to international markets., Wild Safe enriches rural farmers, giving wildlife a fighting chance.

-Orangutans are the most intelligent beings on the planet after human beings, and they adapt to the environment by passing on culture through each generation.
+Orangutans are considered the most intelligent non-human primates.
+They adapt to the environment by passing on culture through each generation.

 Bonobos are in extreme peril and classified as endangered on the IUCN Red List, (facing a very high risk of extinction ).
 Researchers cannot easily count bonobos because this primate only lives in very remote rainforest in the Democratic Republic of Congo in central Africa.